PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 			- Disguised as Boromar Clan pendants
 		- Boromar disguises
 	- Key points.
-		- *"Once they discover we're moving on them like this, they'll likely kill the prisoners"*
+		- *"If they discover we're moving on them like this, they'll likely kill the prisoners"*
 		- *"Once you rescue the prisoners we will move in."*